 \section{Abstract}

 We use relative symplectic cohomology to detect heavy sets, with the help of index bounded contact forms.
-The main result is a criterion for heaviness by using the Viterbo restriction map, which establishes a relation between SH-heaviness and heaviness.
-This partly answers a conjecture of Dickstein-Ganor-Polterovich-Zapolsky in the current setting.
-Along the proof we also construct spectral invariants of the relative symplectic cohomology for index bounded Liouville domains.
+This establishes a relation between two notions SH-heaviness and heaviness, which partly answers a conjecture of Dickstein-Ganor-Polterovich-Zapolsky in the symplectically aspherical setting.